Claudiu-Ionel/Body-Sculpting/README.md

 - I want users to use the app freely and meet their own needs.
 - I want my app users to be able to improve their physical and mental condition.
+- I want users to interact and make the app as their personal "Pocket trainer".
-- I want to improve the data related to fitness and establish connections with instructors.
-The main point of this is to improve the exercise videos and add high quality and in depth manuals/guide for a healthier life style.
+  (I want to improve the data related to fitness and establish connections with instructors.
+The main point of this is to improve the exercise videos and add high quality and in depth manuals/guide for a healthier life style.)

 ### As a new user